JayneValverde/README_Generator-/README.md

 ## User Story :
 As a developer, I want to generate a high-quality '**README.md**' file using a Node.js-based tool.
-This tool should simplify the process, saving me time and effort.
+This tool should simplify the process of creating a well-structured and informative '**README.md**' file.
+Here is a *User Story* describing the functionality of my application:

 * As a user I want to run the '**README.md**' generater using *Node.js* on my terminal, within my local machine.